Parent says rent rise will absorb tax cut, Mayor says extra police 'may not scratch the surface'

-A Rotorua solo parent says the Government’s $14.7 billion of tax cuts announced in today’s Budget will not benefit those struggling “in any meaningful way”.
+A Rotorua solo parent says the tax cuts from the Government’s $14.7 billion tax package announced in today’s Budget will not benefit those struggling “in any meaningful way”.

 Finance Minister Nicola Willis announced today tax cuts will provide savings of up to $40 a fortnight for many workers, although the lowest income earners and superannuitants will only benefit by $9.